Records Retention

 All student disciplinary files (paper and electronic formats) that involve matters resolved by the Division of Student Affairs are kept and maintained by the Office of Community Standards and are considered educational records subject to the federal Family Educational Rights and Privacy Act (FERPA) and University policy.

-The final outcome of student organization/group cases are not protected under FERPA.
-The Office of Community Standards publishes the final outcomes of student organization cases on the department's website.
+The final outcome of student organization/group conduct cases are not protected under FERPA.
+The Office of Community Standards publishes the final outcomes of student organization cases on the office’s website.
 In circumstances where the resolution of a case is ongoing, information will not be shared publicly by the Office of Community Standards.